gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 	![](resources/visual-studio-cmake-generate.png)

-2. Check the **Output** window to verify the CMake generation was successful.
+2. Check the **Output** window to verify that the CMake generation was successful.
 There should be a message to say **CMake generation finished**.

 	![](resources/visual-studio-cmake-generate-completed.png)